igni-project/sup/README.md

 | 4               | 32-bit int        | Model ID        |
 | 1+              | File path or URL  | Model path      |

-The ‘Import Model’ request shall instruct the server to import an model from a file.
+The ‘Import Model’ request shall instruct the server to import a model from a file.
 If the file specified by **Model path** is a shortcut, then the file loaded shall be that which the shortcut or chain of shortcuts point to.
 Files of the same base name as **Model path** shall be imported and bound to the loaded model automatically.

 The model created by the request must have the same ID number as **Model ID**.
 Upon creation, the model shall be hidden.
 Its initial location and rotation coordinates shall be 0 on all axes.
 Scale, however shall start out at 1 on model load.